-Essential and Frontline Workers in the COVID-19 Crisis
+Essential and Frontline Workers in the COVID-19 Crisis (Updated)

 - Essential workers comprise a large and varied group.
-We use the official industry guidelines issued by the Department of Homeland Security (DHS) to identify the broad group of workers listed “who conduct a range of operations and services that are typically essential to continued critical infrastructure viability.”
-The industries they support represent, but are not limited to, medical and healthcare, telecommunications, information technology systems, defense, food and agriculture, transportation and logistics, energy, water and wastewater, law enforcement, and public works.
-Using information from the 2017 and 2018 American Community Survey, we find that these essential workers represent nearly 70 percent of all workers and are as a group quite similar to the labor force as a whole.
-As compared to the overall workforce, essential workers represent: a somewhat lower share of women (44% vs. 47%); similar average wages ($25.96 vs. $25.65), with about the same share earning low wages and high wages (in the bottom and top quartiles of the overall wage distribution, respectively); and a similar distribution across broad occupational groups.
+We use the official industry guidelines issued by the Department of Homeland Security (DHS) to identify the broad group of workers “who conduct a range of operations and services that are typically essential to continued critical infrastructure viability.”
+The industries they support represent, but are not limited to, medicine and healthcare, telecommunications, information technology systems, defense, food and agriculture, transportation and logistics, energy, water and wastewater, law enforcement, public works, and education.
+Using information from the 2018 and 2019 American Community Survey, we find that these essential workers represent about 82 percent of all workers and are as a group quite similar to the labor force as a whole.
+As compared to the overall workforce, essential workers represent: about the same share of women (46% vs. 47%); similar average wages ($27.03 vs. $27.05), with about the same share earning low wages and high wages (in the bottom and top quartiles of the overall wage distribution, respectively); and a similar distribution across broad occupational groups.

 What this Means: